andrewpillar/mgrt/readme.md

   revisions/1136214245_create_users_table/down.sql
 ```

-mgrt will create a directory named for the revision's ID, plus the message if one is present, and populate it the SQL files that will contain the up/down logic for the revision.
+mgrt will create a directory named for the revision's ID, plus the message if one is present, and populate it with the SQL files that will contain the up/down logic for the revision.

 Writing the revision is as simple as editing the newly created SQL files.

-`up.sql`:
+`revisions/1136214245_create_users_table/up.sql`:

 ```sql
 CREATE TABLE users (